ArtPoon/slides/markdown/mimm4750g-l7.md

 * Recall from last lecture, a *genetic distance* is used to quantify the difference between two sequences.
 * The Tamura-Nei (1993, TN93) distance is the most complex distance that can be written as a closed-form expression.
 * The [International Committee on the Taxonomy of Viruses](https://talk.ictvonline.org/) allows the definition of a new virus species based on genetic clustering, although this remains controversial.

+> Unfortunately, in recent years, ICTV Study Groups [...] have created large number of species on the basis of a single criterion, namely a certain percentage of genome similarity between individual viruses.

 ---